samblg/hurricane/docs/introduction.md

 ## What's Hurricane

-Hurricane is a C++ based open-source distributed real-time processing system.
+Hurricane is Hurricane is a C++ based open-source distributed real-time processing system.
 Different from the batch processing system like Apache Hadoop, Hurricane uses stream model to process data.
 It also supports multi-language interfaces, such as Python, JavaScript, Java and Swift.